The Evolution Of Beauty

 Sexual selection in birds

 What sexual selection (at least among birds) has produced is mind-boggling in terms of complexity, intricacy, and beauty.
 It is one of the great joys of living in the 21st century that everything you want to see has been filmed and posted to YouTube.
-Every male courtship display that Plum describes is available on YouTube.
+Every male courtship display that Prum describes is available on YouTube.
 You must read this book next to a computer.
 Check out these videos:

-In addition to selecting for beauty, Plum argues that the females of some species also select for sexual autonomy.
+In addition to selecting for beauty, Prum argues that the females of some species also select for sexual autonomy.
 Male ducks, apparently are the Harvey Weinsteins of the bird world.
 The males force copulation (biologists do not use the word rape—too much baggage) on females.
 To facilitate this, they have evolved long (some longer than their body length) corkscrew penises to force entry.
 (You can see duck rape on YouTube as well).
 Females have evolved vaginas that corkscrew in the opposite direction to prevent entry (They relax their vaginal walls, de-corkscrewing, to let their chosen mate in).

 A less dramatic example is the bower that a male bowerbird makes.
-Female bowerbirds, Plum argues, select for males that build bowers that provide both an aesthetic and safe space by erecting a physical barrier that protects her from the male while he’s doing his courtship display.
+Female bowerbirds, Prum argues, select for males that build bowers that provide both an aesthetic and safe space by erecting a physical barrier that protects her from the male while he’s doing his courtship display.

 Sexual selection among humans